Skip to main content

 • Skills before depth: we build regulation first, then decide together what comes next.

-What is Dialectical Behavior Therapy?
+What is Dialectical Behaviour Therapy?
 (DBT)

 When emotions swing fast, it is hard to 'think your way out' in the moment.
 That is where DBT skills can help inside a dual diagnosis treatment program.
 We use practical tools that reduce overwhelm and support safer choices, especially when cravings and psychiatric symptoms show up together.